circus-tent/circus/docs/source/architecture.rst

     instance can run one or more watchers.
 **Processes**
     A *process* is an independent OS process instance of your program.
-    A single watcher can run one or more flies.
+    A single watcher can run one or more processes.
 **Arbiter**
-    The *arbiter* is responsible for managing all the watchers within circus, ensuring all flies run correctly.
+    The *arbiter* is responsible for managing all the watchers within circus, ensuring all processes run correctly.
 **Controller**
     A *controller* contains the set of actions that con be performed on the arbiter.